Best High Schools for Sports in Every State

 Bottom Line: Butte High School

-The Butte Bulldogs have won 26 state titles in football, the most of any high school in the state.
+The Butte Bulldogs have won 26 state titles in football.
 Most of those championships came before World War II, but Butte High also has had a sustained level of dominance by winning at least one championship in 10 different decades.

 Nebraska: Creighton Prep